Paulbks/exampleRepository/Readme.md

-Welcome to this project of the AIBAS course!
+Welcome to this project of this example project AIBAS course!